turboflakes/crunch/README.md

 - <a href="https://github.com/canontech/staking-payouts" target="_blank">staking-payouts</a> - CLI to make staking payout transactions for Substrate FRAME-based chains.
 - <a href="https://github.com/stakelink/substrate-payctl" target="_blank">substrate-payctl</a> - Simple command line application to control the payouts of Substrate validators (Polkadot and Kusama among others).

+## Collaboration

+Have an idea for a new feature, a fix or you find a bug, please open an [issue](https://github.com/turboflakes/crunch/issues) or submit a [pull request](https://github.com/turboflakes/crunch/pulls).

+Any feedback is welcome.

 ## About

 Crunch was made by <a href="https://turboflakes.com" target="_blank">TurboFlakes</a>.